FAQs for volunteers

-When you registered you should have been asked to specify who we can and cannot contact, depending on your answers, a confirmation may be sent to both volunteer and representative.
+If you are a representative for another volunteer, ou should have been asked to specify who we can and cannot contact when you registered.
+Depending on your answers, a confirmation may be sent to both the volunteer and/or yourself as their representative.

 You can request a username reminder, and a password reset from the website.
-To do this, click the link at the top right-hand corner of the screen, and follow the instructions provided.
+To do this, please click the forgotten password link and follow the instructions provided.

 Please note that when requested to provide your username and email address, it is very important to enter these correctly.
 For account security, the system will not tell you if you have entered either incorrectly, but if entered incorrectly you will not receive the reset email.

 If the reset email does not arrive within five minutes, please check your spam folder.

 If you continue to experience login problems, please contact one of the Helplines, who can confirm your username and issue a password reset.

 Remember, your username may not be your email address.

 When you join the service, you can choose how you'd like to be contacted when registering for the service, for example by phone, letter or email.
 You can change your prefered method of contact at anytime by logging into your account and changing your answer.

 If you have registered as someone with a diagnosis of dementia you may also receive a follow-up call from Alzheimer’s Society helpdesk to check that your record is as complete and accurate as it can be.
 This will help ensure you are matched to appropriate studies.

 You will either be contacted by a member of your healthcare team or a member of the team carrying out the research, who will explain the study to you.